puppetlabs/puppet-docs/source/pe/3.7/custom_console_cert.markdown

 canonical: "/pe/latest/custom_console_cert.html"
 ---

+>**Warning**: This document does not work for this version of PE.
+This document, as well as custom console cert functionality, will be fixed in PE 3.8.0.

 The PE console uses a certificate signed by PE's built-in certificate authority (CA).
 Since this CA is specific to PE, web browsers don't know it or trust it, and you have to add a security exception in order to access the console.
 You may find that this is not an acceptable scenario and want to use a custom CA to create the console's certificate.
 The following procedure provides the necessary steps.

 ## What You Will Need